nackjaylor/formatting_tips-tricks/README.md

 ### No Screenshots of Figures or Photos of Screens
 As per the title - don't do it.

-For inclusion in document you should use a vector format like Encapsulated Post-Script (EPS) or PDF which will scale and not degrade with compression.
+For inclusion in documents you should use a vector format like Encapsulated Post-Script (EPS) or PDF which will scale and not degrade with compression.
 Failing that, a .png at a high enough DPI is acceptable, though it can increase the size of your documents.
 MATLAB and Python both have these options natively.

 ### Presenting 3D Info